-This article is part of a series of tutorials, interviews and definitions around commercial solar financing that is leading up to the start of our next Solar MBA that starts on Monday September 15th.
+This article is part of a series of tutorials, interviews and definitions around commercial solar financing.
+If you need to learn more about solar finance, click here to test drive our Solar MBA.
 In the Solar MBA students will complete financial modeling for a commercial solar project from start to finish with expert guidance.
 The class is limited to 50 students, but there are 30 discounted seats.

 There are a few questions that solar EPCs and developers interested in the commercial solar market continuously ask me:

 - Our company’s sales are limited by finding investors for projects, but I can’t find them.
 How do we find investors and project finance capital for my projects?

 - What does a good project look like to investors?
 What is a creditworthy customer?

 - What should I focus my company’s time on, and what should the investor do?

 - How do I determine what I should install the project at and what is an appropriate PPA price to the customer?